Logistics methodology

 Determining the EF | Determining the distance travelled | Determining the cargo weight |

 The emission factor is chosen based on available data about vessel type, size, cargo load, and fuel type.The data is mapped to an appropriate emission factor given the available options in the GLEC framework.
 See below for the available options. | Utilising the distance provided, or derived from the origin and destination data to determine the ports.Distances are calculated using Lune’s sea distance algorithm, based on Distances Between Ports (Pub.
-151), with a 15% margin adjustment according to GLEC guidance. | Directly derived from the data provided, either in tonnes, kilogrammes, or containers as explained in the cargo weight section above. |
+151), with a 15% margin adjustment according to GLEC guidance.
+It is also possible to apply a ‘transit corridor’ to ensure sea shipments use a particular route (e.g. Suez canal). | Directly derived from the data provided, either in tonnes, kilogrammes, or containers as explained in the cargo weight section above. |

 - General